All Episodes

 And he slept in prison every night during that 13-month period.

-My my understanding is that yes, he had to return at night after working during the day, is pursuant to the ordinary provisions of work release in Palm Beach County, Florida.
+My understanding is that, yes, he had to return at night after working during the days, pursuant to the ordinary provisions of work release in Palm Beach County, Florida.

-When he during when during during this period when this investigation was uh being undertaken, and where apparently they believed they had enough evidence to, and apparently his lawyers did as well, where he pled guilty to two very serious crimes.
+When during this period when this investigation was being undertaken and where apparently they believed they had enough evidence to, and apparently his lawyers did as well, where he pled guilty to two very serious crimes.

 One very serious crime that required him to register as a sex offender for life.

-Was there anything compelling him while he was in Israel to return to the United States and face charges?
+Was there anything compelling him while he was in Israel to return to the United States and face charges if, for example, the plea deal had been much harsher than the one that he was given?

 Well, let's get the timeline straight.